panel/brokestudentfilmfestival/source/register/application/index.html.md

 ---

 ## BSFF Application

-The International Broke Student Film Festival is thrilled to announce the return of the 14-Day Challenge!
-Register your team of student filmmakers using the link below.
-Registration is FREE but you've got to sign up by October 2nd if you want to compete!
+The International Broke Student Film Festival is now accepting applications for the 2016 Festival, which will be held at Lawrence Technologyical University on April 2, 2016.
+It's free to submit!
+Use the form below to send us the Vimeo or YouTube link of your video and we'll send it on to our Selection Committee.

-<iframe src="https://docs.google.com/forms/d/1KFfIvsDiWUvifyLXyHHshZias1pZEQJGXb1UABXS93s/viewform?embedded=true" width="760" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>
+<iframe src="https://docs.google.com/forms/d/1JZZT1XHnFINcRF_oNM2FYFgp5OvdzUgff-PkqR63oZc/viewform?embedded=true" width="760" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>